Mostafam12/Basketball-Stat-Tracker/README.md

 * In the programming language of your choice, write a process to load the dataset into your PostgreSQL database.
 Ensure that this process can run repeatedly without duplicating or obscuring references in the database.
 Include the source code of your process in the `backend/scripts` folder.
 Note: You can feel free to utilize the power of Django models and migrations to achieve this step.

-* After loading the data, export the state of your database using `pg_dump -U okcapplicant okc > dbexport.pgsql`.
-Include `dbexport.psql` in the `backend/scripts` folder.
+* After loading the data, export the state of your database in the `backend/scripts` folder.

 * The skeleton of an API View `PlayerSummary` can be found in `backend/app/views/players.py`.
 Implement this API to return a player summary that mimics the structure of `backend/app/views/sample_response/sample_response.json`.
 Feel free to import additional modules/libraries in order to do this, but ensure that the `backend/requirements.txt` is updated accordingly.
 Viewing http://localhost:4200/player-summary-api allows you to see the output of your API, given the playerID parameter provided in the user input.